mosheto/World-Navigator/README.md

 ```
 {
   "@type" : "painting", // or "mirror" to define a mirror.
-  "key": "brown key"    // The hidden key, or null if there is no key hidden.
+  "item": "brown key"    // The hidden item, if there is no item hidden this proprty can be
+                                                negelected.
 }
 ```